DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 ## Career progression

+### Leading practitioner salary

-Some schools also have a leading practitioner pay range for teachers who exhibit exemplary teaching skills and lead the improvement of teaching in their school.
+Some schools also have a leading practitioner pay range for teachers with exemplary teaching skills who lead the improvement of teaching in their school.

 What this will involve will depend on your school, but could include:

 * coaching and mentoring other teachers, including trainees and early career teachers
 * undertaking a national professional qualification (NPQ)
 * supporting your school to produce schemes of work to reduce workload

-### Leading practitioner salary

 | Area                                     | Minimum | Maximum |
 | -------                                  | -----   | -----   |